• Skip to primary navigation

 Slowly add the flour mixture.
 Start on low speed, and increase the speed as the dough thickens.

-Don’t overmix the dough.
+Don't overmix the dough.
 Beat until everything has just combined, then stop the mixer.
-You don’t want the the bars to end up tough and chewy (in a bad way).
+You don't want the bars to end up tough and chewy (in a bad way).

 The dough will be thick!
 Press it into your pan (lined with aluminum foil and sprayed with nonstick spray) with a spatula, and/or your hands if needed.